getBoolean/shu_epub/README.md

 ### shu_epub (this package)

+* Provided EpubArchiveController for reading EPUB files, independent from dart:io
+* Abstract EpubController for custom implementations, such as serving epubs from the web or caching epubs on the file system.
-* Readers which read individual files, they do not need the entire EPUB loaded into memory.
+* Readers which read individual file data, they do not need the entire EPUB loaded into memory.
 This allows the device to save memory.
-* Export Models, Readers, and Controllers to allow custom platform specific implementations (such as caching).
 * Models
+  * Epub
+  * Container
+  * Package
+  * Exception
+  * ... (tbd)
 * File Readers/Parsers
   * **EpubContainerReader**
   * **EpubPackageReader**